-- Take care of your baby’s teeth right away when they first start appearing.
+- Take care of your baby’s teeth right from the moment they start erupting.
 The first set of teeth is vital as they preserve the spacing and arrangement of upcoming permanent teeth which they get soon replaced with.
-If they are not cared for properly, it results in tooth decay and can interfere with the formation of permanent teeth
+If they are not cared for properly, it could result in tooth decay and can interfere with the formation of permanent teeth.

-- When your baby is three and above, start using fluoride toothpaste but make sure the amount you use is not more than pea-sized.
+- When your baby turns three years of age, you can start using fluoride toothpaste but make sure the amount you use is not more than pea-sized.
 Brush gently on the inside and outside of their teeth and even their tongues (if they’ll let you) to remove traces of bacteria and clear away bad breath.

 - Up your baby’s fluoride intake after they turn 6 months old.
 Fluoride prevents tooth decay and even though you’re not using toothpaste at this stage, it’s important to supplement fluoride through other sources.
 Tap water contains fluoride in traces and is a great source, however, some water supply companies remove fluoride content from tap water.
-Consult your doctor regarding fluoride supplements once your baby turns 6 months old.
+Consult your doctor regarding fluoride supplements once your baby is older.

 - Avoid cavities by not leaving your baby with a bottle of milk or juice once feeding is done.

 - Learning how to clean baby teeth is vitally important before you begin cleaning their teeth.
-Make sure you clean your baby’s gums too along with their teeth!
+Make sure you clean your baby’s gums too along with his teeth.

 - Before using special teething gels and creams, consult your doctor.

 - Clean your baby’s gums with a washcloth at least once a day, including their gums, after the feeding process to exercise proper baby dental care.
-Slowly start flossing their teeth once they get comfortable with the sensations of toothbrushing.
+Slowly start flossing his teeth once he gets comfortable with the sensation of toothbrushing.

 Teaching Your Baby to Brush

-Yes.
-Brushing baby’s gums will eliminate bad breath and signs of bacterial, thus preventing dental infections.
-Clean your baby’s gums with a washcloth at least once a day, including their gums, after the feeding process to exercise proper baby dental care.
+Yes, brushing your baby’s gums will eliminate bad breath and signs of bacterial, thus preventing dental infections.
+Clean your baby’s gums with a washcloth at least once a day, including his gums, after the feeding process to exercise proper baby dental care.

-During the first 5 months, use a damp washcloth and wipe your baby’s mouth clean after feeding times.
-This gets him/her get used to baby dental care routines and establish proper oral hygiene habits from the start.
-This helps remove food buildups and prevent cavities from forming on their tooth.
+During the first 5 months, use a damp washcloth and wipe your baby’s mouth clean after feeding sessions.
+This will get your baby used to the dental care routine and establish proper oral hygiene habits from the start.
+It will also help remove food buildups and prevent cavities from forming on their tooth.
 Adding fluoride supplements or using a dab of fluoride toothpaste helps fights against cavities as well.